CTMarius/playwrightSeed/README.md

 - User interactions with the application
 - Methods for filling forms, clicking buttons, etc.
 - Methods for handling special events
+- Utility functions for page loading and navigation
+- Methods for triggering custom events

 ## Test Configuration